Roboy/ss18_skinboard/README.md

 # ss18_skinboard
 There are two projects within the repository:
-  - Development of the motorboard code designed to work with
+  - Development of the motorboard code designed to work with the [roboy motorboard](https://github.com/Roboy/custom_motorboards_infineon)
   - Develop "skin" for Roboy's lower arm that is capable of detecting and locating pressure.

  # Current Development